Realtime Media and Devices

 // frame.bytes is RGBA, frame.width x frame.height.
 Save it, run it

-// through an effect, or encode + send it (see "Sharing over UDP").
+// through an effect, or encode + send it (see "Streaming frames to a peer").

 s.last_frame_bytes = frame.bytes.len();